varadanvk/varadanvk/README.md

 # Hello, I'm Varadan! 👋

 ## 📚 About Me
-I'm a high school junior at Amador Valley High School.
+I'm a junior at Amador Valley High School.
 I plan on studying data science and computer science in the future.

 ## 🏥 Research Intern: Stanford Radiology Lab
 At the Stanford Radiology Lab, I am harnessing the power of AI to develop a platform for testing ML algorithms on medical images.
 This cutting-edge project aims to revolutionize medical diagnostics, allowing for quicker, more accurate analysis and better patient outcomes.